 However, these side effects have not been proven, so they cannot be taken into consideration as realistic side effects.
 Aside from this, dehydration is another thing you should be concerned about when giving creatine to your dog.

+Creatine can be given to dogs but the real question is whether it should be given to them.
+If you want your dog to gain some weight, there are probably safer and more natural ways to achieve this.
 Give your dog more food and make sure that the food has a high protein percentage.
 Also, you should include cooked meat such as chicken, beef, or fish in your dog’s diet.
 By doing this, you will not have to take any chances of giving creatine to your dog.